Affiliate links on Android Authority may earn us a commission. Learn more.

 Other battery-saving methods

 Google is slowly closing the doors on Android when it comes to stuff like accessibility, developer tools, and the like.
-Thus, the really good battery saving apps are for root users only.
-Thankfully, there are some small tricks that improve battery life no matter what device you own.
-Here are some quick, simple tricks that do actually work:
+Thus, the excellent battery-saving apps are for root users only.
+Thankfully, some small tricks improve battery life no matter your device.
+Here are some quick, simple tricks that do work:

-• Use black themes, wallpapers, etc on OLED screens – Most phone OEMs these days use some kind of OLED, POLED, or AMOLED display.
+- Use black themes, wallpapers, etc on OLED screens – Most phone OEMs these days use some kind of OLED, POLED, or AMOLED display.
 OLED screens display black by shutting off individual pixels on the screen.
 Thus, using blacked-out themes, wallpapers, and other elements allow portions of the screen to remain off at all times.
-This doesn’t generally save a lot of battery life, but every little bit helps.
+This doesn’t generally save much battery life, but every little bit helps.

-• Don’t play games – Mobile games are notorious for their battery-chugging capabilities.
-Those who need to stretch their battery life may want to wait to play games until they are near a charger or at home.
+- Don’t play games – Mobile games are notorious for their battery-chugging capabilities.
+Those needing to stretch their battery life may want to wait to play games until they are near a charger or home.

-• Use Wi-Fi whenever possible – Cellular connectivity generally drains the battery faster than Wi-Fi.
+- Use Wi-Fi whenever possible – Cellular connectivity generally drains the battery faster than Wi-Fi.
 The less often you’re on a cellular network, the better.
-This has the added benefit of using less data, a boon for those with limited data plans.
+This has the added benefit of using less data, which is a boon for those with limited data plans.

-• Use battery saving modes on your phone – Most manufacturers include battery-saving modes that apps can’t replicate.
+- Use battery-saving modes on your phone – Most manufacturers include those that apps can’t replicate.
 They generally turn down functionality and performance but improve battery life dramatically.
-It usually turns sync off, lowers your screen brightness and resolution, and some devices have battery modes that decrease CPU clock speeds for better battery savings.
+It usually turns sync off and lowers your screen brightness and resolution, and some devices have battery modes that decrease CPU clock speeds for better battery savings.

-• Don’t use vibration or haptic feedback – Both of these require a little vibration motor to turn on and cause vibration.
-The motor drains the battery over the course of a full day.
+- Don’t use vibration or haptic feedback – Both require a little vibration motor to turn on and cause vibration.
+The motor drains the battery over an entire day.
 Turn them both off if you can live without them or, at least, use them sparingly.
 It doesn’t seem like much, but if you enable haptic feedback on your keyboard and then post a full 260-character tweet, that’s 260 times the vibration motor ran.
 It adds up.

-• Don’t use booster apps – They work by trying to kill processes that may consume battery.
-However, with how Android works, those processes just open again shortly after they close.
-The act of closing and opening the background processes over and over again takes up more battery than it would if you didn’t use a booster app at all.
+- Don’t use booster apps – They work by trying to kill processes that may consume battery.
+However, with how Android works, those processes open again shortly after they close.
+Closing and opening the background processes repeatedly takes up more battery than it would if you didn’t use a booster app.

-• Turn off 5G if you can5G is the latest mobile data technology.
-The tech for it isn’t all that efficient yet and definitely drains your battery faster than 4G LTE most of the time.
+- Turn off 5G if possible – 5G is the latest mobile data technology.
+The tech for it isn’t all that efficient yet and drains your battery faster than 4G LTE most of the time.
 This option isn’t available to everybody, but turning 5G off when possible can save you some battery life.
-In many areas, 5G isn’t all that much faster than 4G anyway.
+In many areas, 5G isn’t much faster than 4G.

-• Other tips: We have some other tips linked up just below in case you’d like to go even deeper.
+- Other tips: We have some other tips linked below if you want to explore them further.

-If we missed any of the best battery saver apps for Android, tell us about them in the comments.
-You can also click here to check out our latest Android app and game lists.
+If we missed any of the best battery-saver apps for Android, please tell us about them in the comments.

 FAQ

-They can if used correctly.
-However, it’s not because of anything the app does, but rather how the user reacts to the data from the app.
-Root users have better options, but since hardly anyone roots these days, battery saving apps for the general populace is less useful.
+They can, if used correctly.
+However, it’s not because of anything the app does but rather how the user reacts to the data from the app.
+Root users have better options, but since hardly anyone roots these days, battery-saving apps for the general populace are less beneficial.